|Wind Heat Rain $2–$3 per sq ft|

 Cost of Wood Shingles

-Installation for a typical wood shingle roof is approximately $4 to $7 a square foot, while wood shakes, which are hand cut, are slightly more expensive at $6 to $9 a square foot.
+Materials for a typical wood shingle roof cost approximately $2-$3 a square foot.
 It’s important to note though that this estimate doesn’t include the cost of demolishing and removing an existing roof.

 Eco-Friendly and Energy Efficient